-Oliver's remuneration strategy and policies aim to attract and retain talented people to run and manage Oliver's and to align their interests with those of the Shareholders.
+The Company's remuneration strategy and policies aim to attract and retain talented people to run and manage the Company and to align their interests with those of the Shareholders.
 The Board is committed to having a remuneration strategy and policy that rewards and retains appropriately experienced and skilled employees and executives throughout all levels of the company.